stellarcyber/executive_report_generator/README.md

 The `report_template` directory contains:
 - `report-cover.jpg` -- image file used for the report cover.
 Replace this file with your own image/logo to customize the cover page of the report pdf.
 - `report.html.template` -- HTML template file for the report.
 Copy/paste into a new .html.template file in the report_template directory to customize the generated report or to add new sections with your own data.
 Variables are rendered using the get_report_html() function in `report.py`.

+> [!NOTE]
+> 1. On MacOS you might need to install weasyprint manually and update the path to the dynamic library
+> `brew install weasyprint`
+>  and `export DYLD_FALLBACK_LIBRARY_PATH=/opt/homebrew/lib:$DYLD_FALLBACK_LIBRARY_PATH`
+> 2. Add the command to your shell configuration file to make it persistent across terminal sessions.
+Depending on your shell, you will need to add the line to one of the following files:
+> 3. Edit .zshrc file, if it doesn't exist, you can create it.
+Here's how you can do it:
+> 4. Create the .zshrc File: Open the terminal and use a text editor to create the file.
+You can use nano, which is a simple text editor.
+> `nano ~/.zshrc`
+> 5. Add the Export Command: Once the file is open in nano, add the line:
+> `export DYLD_FALLBACK_LIBRARY_PATH=/opt/homebrew/lib:$DYLD_FALLBACK_LIBRARY_PATH`
+> 6. Save and Exit:
+> To save the file, press `CTRL + O` (write out).
+> Press Enter to confirm the filename.
+> To exit nano, press `CTRL + X`.
+> 7. Apply the Changes: After creating and editing the .zshrc file, apply the changes by sourcing the file:
+> `source ~/.zshrc`
+> This will set the DYLD_FALLBACK_LIBRARY_PATH environment variable permanently for all future terminal sessions using zsh.